-On June 3, 2013 the Company announced that its board of directors had approved the repurchase of up to \$50 million of the Company's common stock.
+On June 3, 2013 the Company announced that its board of directors had approved the repurchase of up to \$50.0 million of the Company's common stock.
 Such repurchases may be made from time to time subject to pre-determined price and volume guidelines established by the Company's board of directors.
+This repurchase program concluded on May 29, 2014 and resulted in the repurchase of \$49.4 million of shares (as measured at the time of repurchase).

-As part of the share repurchase program, shares may be purchased in open market transactions or pursuant to any trading plan that may be adopted in accordance with Rule 10b5-1 of the Exchange Act.
-The timing, manner, price and amount of any repurchases will be determined at the Company's discretion, and the share repurchase program may be suspended, terminated or modified at any time for any reason.
-Shares repurchased are classified as Treasury Stock and presented as a deduction from Stockholders' Equity.
-Details of the share repurchases during the three months ended March 31, 2014 under the June 2013 share repurchase program was as follows:
+As part of this share repurchase program, shares may be purchased in open market transactions or pursuant to any trading plan that may be adopted in accordance with Rule 10b5-1 of the Exchange Act.
+The timing, manner, price and amount of any repurchases were determined at the Company's discretion, and the share repurchase program may have been suspended, terminated or modified at any time for any reason.
+Shares repurchased were classified as Treasury Stock and presented as a deduction from Stockholders' Equity.
+Details of the share repurchases during the three and six months ended June 30, 2014 under the June 2013 share repurchase program were as follows: